Stamp duty in the United Kingdom: Criticism of SDLT

 Prior to the 2014 change, the National Association of Estate Agents and the Association of Residential Letting Agents said that SDLT distorted or depressed the housing market due to the sharp increases above certain thresholds (sometimes known as the "slab" system).
 Campaigners like the Taxpayers Alliance and Stamp Duty Reform UK, argued for a progressive tax based on incremental tax bands.
 In November 2013 the Council of Mortgage Lenders produced a detailed report calling for reform.

-The changes made in the 2014 Autumn Statement have caused a collapse in the number of sales of more expensive properties.
+The changes made in the 2014 Autumn Statement caused a collapse in the number of sales of more expensive properties.

-In October 2015 the Spatial Economics Research Centre produced a report detailing the distorting effects of Stamp Duty on the housing market.
+In October 2015 the Spatial Economics Research Centre produced a report detailing the distorting effects of stamp duty on the housing market.